danishprakash/spotify-tools/README.md

 # Spotify Tools (WIP)
 Simple script for Spotify users.
+No login required.

 Currently:
 - Exports a Spotify playlist to a `.txt` file.